Azure/azure-powershell/src/Resources/Resources/help/New-AzResourceGroupDeployment.md

 ```

 ### -TemplateFile
-Specifies the full path of a JSON template file.
+Specifies the full path of a template file.
+Supported template file type: json and bicep.
 This can be a custom template or a gallery template that is saved as a JSON file, such as one created by using the **Save-AzResourceGroupGalleryTemplate** cmdlet.

 ```yaml